 where - determinant of a matrix, which is cut down from A by removing row i and column j (first minor).

-The main difference of this calculator from calculator Inverse of a matrix is modular arithmetic.
+The main difference of this calculator from calculator Inverse matrix calculator is modular arithmetic.
 Modulo operation is used in all calculations and division by determinant is replaced with multiplication by modular multiplicative inverse of determinant, refer to Modular Multiplicative Inverse.